Stanislaw Tillich: Early life and education

 Born in Neudörfel (Sorbian: Nowa Wjeska) near Kamenz (Sorbian: Kamjenc), Tillich studied construction and drive techniques at the Dresden University of Technology after finishing his Abitur at the Sorbian Gymnasium in Bautzen in 1977.
 He graduated from university with a Diplomingenieur degree in 1984.
 Tillich was an employee of the district administration of Kamenz between 1987 and 1989.
 Later he became an entrepreneur.

 Political career

+Early beginnings

 Tillich joined the Christian Democratic Union (East Germany) in 1987 and became a member of the CDU after German reunification in 1990.
-He was a member of the Volkskammer in 1990 and was delegated as an observer of the European Parliament between 1991 and 1994.
+He was a member of the Volkskammer in 1990.

+Tillich was delegated as an observer of the European Parliament between 1991 and 1994.
 He joined the European People's Party and was a member of the European Parliament between 1994 and 1999 where he was the Parliament's rapporteur on the 1998 EU budget.

+Career in state politics

-Tillich has been a minister in the government of Saxony since 1999.
+Tillich was a minister in the government of Saxony from 1999.
 He was State Minister for Federal and European Affairs until 2002 when he became State Minister and head of the Staatskanzlei.
-In 2004 he became the Saxon State Minister for Environment and Agriculture.
-He became State Minister of Finance in 2007 and has been a member of the Landtag of Saxony since 2004.
+In 2004 he was first elected a member of the Landtag of Saxony and became the Saxon State Minister for Environment and Agriculture.
+He became State Minister of Finance in 2007.